MarcoPelazza/ACTAM_project_Thrillizy/README.md

 * `Script_agg_aprile.js`: è lo script principale che collega posizioni e suoni.
 * `yin.js`: it is a library used for fundamental frequency recognition.

+## Script_agg_aprile
+### Position class
+The class called `Position(note, frets, number)` is the class utilized for the elaboration of the positions of the single notes.
+It's equipped by a constructor which initialises 3 attributes:
+* note: it's the correspondent note
+* frets: it's the position relative to the note
+* number: it's the code associated to the note

+For each attribute `Getter` methods are created.
+The `getBinaryFrets()` returns the keys of the associated position in binary:
+* 0: not pressed key
+* 1: pressed key
+### Thrills of note
+This classe associates the note to the relative trill and memorize the information relatives to the correspondent trill.
+It's initialized by the constructor with the following attributes:
+* position: it's an object of the `Position` class of the corresponding note
+* dict: it's the trills `JSON` which is a kind of db that contains the information about the trills

+The `getThrills()` method returns the complete trill
+### Const position
+### Const TH
+### Func RUN
+### Func CHOOSE
 ### Music Description

 Basically, when the user adds a note in the sequence to be played, a `note` object is created as: